CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 coverage.
 If he takes out the overlapping restriction then he may not need extra cell phone towers apart from the 12 towers but that is not an efficient case precisely because there is overlapping of signals.

-# DID ANYONE LOOK AT THE "FURTHER CHALLENGES"??
-## Further Challenges:
-* Comparing the methods used to solve the UD-MIS problem.
-* Benchmarking other quantum and classical optimization methods to solve your UD-MIS problems.

 ## Business Applications
 For more details refer to the [Business Application found here](./Business_Application.md)